Vasoactive intestinal peptide: Social behavior

 Ventromedial hypothalamus (VM), optic chiasm (OC), anterior pituitary (AP), and posterior pituitary (PP) are shown here.

 VIP neurons located in the hypothalamus, specifically the dorsal anterior hypothalamus and ventromedial hypothalamus, have an effect on social behaviors in many species of vertebrates.
-Studies suggest that VIP cascades can be activated in the brain in response to a social situation that stimulates the areas of the brain that are known to regulate behavior.
+Studies in birds suggest that VIP circuits may play an important role in regulating a wide range of social behaviors.
 This social circuit includes many areas of the hypothalamus along with the amygdala and the ventral tegmental area.
 The production and release of the neuropeptide VIP is centralized in the hypothalamic and extrahypothalamic regions of the brain and from there it is able to modulate the release of prolactin secretion.
 Once secreted from the pituitary gland, prolactin can increase many behaviors such as parental care and aggression.
 In certain species of birds with a knockout VIP gene there was an observable decrease in overall aggression over nesting territory.